robmclarty/suggestible-input/README.md

 </div>
 ```

-There is example CSS in `examples/dist/` that you can use as a starting point.
+There are examples in `examples/dist/` that you can use as a starting point.

 ## How it works